 - UW Tacoma International Programs

-UW Tacoma International Programs offers $1,250 scholarships for matriculated UW Tacoma students participating in study-abroad programs.
+UW Tacoma International Programs scholarships for UW Tacoma students participating in study-abroad programs.
 Scholarships can be applied toward any UW study-abroad opportunity, but priority will be given to applicants participating in a UW Tacoma program.

 - Washington State Lake Protection Association